Better lower bounds for missing species: improved non-parametric moment-based estimation for large experiments: Evaluation on discrete distributions

 \subsection{Three component mixture abundance distributions}

 With a three component mixture, there are many cases we could possibly consider.
-We focus on the following three cases: $\lambda_{1} = 10, \lambda_{2} = 1, \lambda_{3} = 0.1$ and $w_{1} = 0.1, w_{2} = 0.3, w_{3} = 0.6$; $\lambda_{1} = 10, \lambda_{2} = 1, \lambda_{3} = 0.1$ and $w_{1} = 0.3, w_{2} = 0.1, w_{3} = 0.6$; and $\lambda_{1} = 10, \lambda_{2} = 1, \lambda_{3} = 0.1$ and $w_{1} = 0.1, w_{2} = 0.6, w_{3} = 0.3$.
+We focus on the following three cases: $\lambda_{1} = 10, \lambda_{2} = 1, \lambda_{3} = 0.1$ and $\pi_{1} = 0.1, \pi_{2} = 0.3, \pi_{3} = 0.6$; $\lambda_{1} = 10, \lambda_{2} = 1, \lambda_{3} = 0.1$ and $\pi_{1} = 0.3, \pi_{2} = 0.1, \pi_{3} = 0.6$; and $\lambda_{1} = 10, \lambda_{2} = 1, \lambda_{3} = 0.1$ and $\pi_{1} = 0.1, \pi_{2} = 0.6, \pi_{3} = 0.3$.

 Figure~\ref{fig:3comp} shows the comparison of the estimators in the three 3-component cases considered.
 The median of the preseq estimates is the closest to the true number of classes.
 But what figure~\ref{fig:3comp}\textbf{a} is missing is that largest estimate from preseq is on the order of the hundreds of millions for all three cases.
-This problem is not unique to moment based estimation, as the maximum of the pnpmle estimates is on the order of hundreds of millions in the first two cases and the maximum of the npmle estimates is on the order of billions in the first and last cases.
+This problem is not unique to moment-based estimation, as the maximum of the pnpmle estimates is on the order of hundreds of millions in the first two cases and the maximum of the npmle estimates is on the order of billions in the first and last cases.
 In fact, in the last case the median of the npmle estimates is approximately 1.3 billion.
 This is why in all cases the chao estimator vastly outperforms all other methods in terms of RMSE.

 To alleviate the issue of infrequently large estimates from an otherwise well performing estimator, which seems to be a common problem in species estimation, a bootstrap-aggregating (bagging) approach was proposed by \cite{kuhnert2008bagging}.
-We will discuss such an approach for the moment based estimator in the next section.
+We will discuss such an approach for the moment-based estimator in the next section.